What can I expect from a free consultation with a lawyer?

 Free Consultation with a Criminal Defense Lawyer

-Many lawyers offer a free consultation while a potential client considers which criminal defense lawyer they’re considering.
+Many lawyers offer a free consultation for someone searching for a potential criminal defense lawyer.
 Potential clients often wonder, “What is a free consultation?”
-The free consultation allows the client to meet the attorney and evaluate the attorney as a potential representative.
-The meeting also provides the lawyer with a chance to determine if they can meaningfully provide the help the client needs.
+The free consultation allows the client to meet an attorney and evaluate them as a possible representative.
+The meeting also allows the lawyer to determine if they can meaningfully provide the help the client needs.

 Best Criminal Defense Lawyer Qualities